xfiveco/generator-chisel/docs/content/docs/development/javascript/jquery.md

 ## Library not available through npm

-Place it in assets directory and load in base layout like demonstrated above.
+Place it in assets directory and load in a base layout like demonstrated above.